oils-for-unix/oils/doc/ref/chap-type-method.md

 characters, and considers only the following list of Unicode codepoints (U+....) as whitespace.

-Encountering any non-utf-8 compliant byte will trigger a fatal error (`trim()` currently can't be used with arbitrary C-strings).
+Encountering any non-utf-8 compliant byte will trigger a fatal error.
+(Currently `trim()` can't be used on arbitrary C-string bytes.)

  - U+0009 -- Horizontal tab (`u'\t'`)
  - U+000A -- Newline (`u'\n'`)